 Surprise, not all employees are motivated by pay!
 Some value things like the value of their work to the client, the value of their work to society, the opportunity to work with or manage great people, and other things.
 So, you may even consider doing an employee survey on what motivates your team before you consider giving raises or creating a complicated incentive compensation plan.

-Some other ideas for compensation include providing a free gym membership to a local gym, parking passes, or try our Employee Recognition Ideas article or our Employee Engagement Ideas article (totalling over 50 ideas between the two articles!).
+Some other ideas for compensation include providing a free gym membership to a local gym, parking passes, or try our Employee Recognition Ideas article or our Employee Engagement Ideas article (totaling over 50 ideas between the two articles!).

 Factor 2: What is Your Budget?

-Yes, of course you would pay everyone what they wanted if you could.
+Yes, of course, you would pay everyone what they wanted if you could.
 But you can’t.
 So look at your budget, do the salary research we talk about in step 2, and then be realistic – can you afford what you think you need to pay or do you need to recalibrate your expectations (i.e. by hiring people with less experience)?

 Factor 3: What is Your Location?